 The data extraction form must be filled with the mandatory section, and at least one of the optional sections.
 This is necessary because not all the papers answer all the research questions.

-(A.1.6) Define Quality Assessment
+Define Quality Assessment

 The objective of this activity is to define the criteria to measure the quality of each primary study.
 However, there isn't agreed definition of what a high-level quality study is; there is a common agreement that the quality of the selected primary studies is fundamental to obtain more reliable results (Kitchenham and Charters, 2007).